kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 ## **In Practice**

 - **HomekitServer** is the *public API* for the IO bundle, used by the binding to interact with HomeKit.
-- **AccessoryServer** is the *internal/protocol API* for the IO bundle, used to implement the actual HomeKit server logic and protocol compliance.
+- **HomekitAccessoryServer** is the *internal/protocol API* for the IO bundle, used to implement the actual HomeKit server logic and protocol compliance.

 **The IO bundle implements both, but only exposes HomekitServer to the binding bundle.**